seansteel3/seansteel3/README.md

 My name is Sean Steele, and I am an aspiring researcher with interests in immunology, genetics, bioinformatics, and statistics.
 I am particularly intrigued by the intersection of statistical modeling and biology, but also by the power of data analytics in shedding light onto virtually any field.

-Post graduation from Emory University in 2020, I worked at RayBiotech Life as a lead Research Technician.
+Post graduation from Emory University, I worked at RayBiotech Life as a lead Research Technician.
 There I applied my statistical modeling skills directly into our workflow, overhauling our immuno-PCR development process.
 More recently I have pivoted my career path to focus more on data analytics.
 I am currently working as a Data Science Analyst at Softcrylic, where my focus is on ETL engineering and Data Visualizations, as well as machine learning solutions.

 Outside of my professional life I also enjoy investigating a myriad of questions with data analytics, including macro-economic trends surrounding oil prices, general stock market dynamics, and COVID-19 population infection dynamics.